tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ## Starting Over

 This is the beginning of _Backyard Insight_ and _Observer_ as it is now.
 Instead of looking at the actions of a character on the screen, track the values of the different UI elements such as **gauges** and **system texts**.
 Those values can then be fed into a machine learning model that will predict the eventual game winner.
 The effects of different gauges on winning could then be examined.
 How important is **Tension** and **Burst** at different health values?
-The eventual goal would be to use this model to analyse tournament matches and provide a prediction through out the match in a manner similar to chess, where modern chess engines inspect the strength of the positions of each player.
+The eventual goal would be to use this model to analyse tournament matches and provide a prediction throughout the match in a manner similar to chess, where modern chess engines inspect the strength of the positions of each player.

 ![chess](../assets/img/chess_engine.png){: .w-50}
 _Bar on the left showing the strength of player positions_

 To achieve this the following steps would need to be completed:

-1. Annotate and create a dataset for a vision model
+1. Annotate and create a dataset for a vision model;
-2. Train the vision model
+2. Train the vision model;
-3. Use the vision model to create a dataset for a predictive machine learning model
+3. Use the vision model to create a dataset for a predictive machine learning model;
-4. Train the predictive model
+4. Train the predictive model;
-5. Run the vision model on tournament matches to create a tournament dataset
+5. Run the vision model on tournament matches to create a tournament dataset;
-6. Use the predictive model on the tournament dataset
+6. Use the predictive model on the tournament dataset; and
-7. Create a dashboard from the prediction and tournament dataset
+7. Create a dashboard from the prediction and tournament dataset.

 ## Determining Classes to Track

-Before the start of annotation, classes for the vision model needs to be determined.
+Before the start of annotation, classes for the vision model needed to be determined.
 It wasn't clear exactly what would be needed down the line so as much as possible was tracked.
 This includes:

 ![ggstrive glossary](../assets/img/gg_strive_glossary_example.jpg)